<>

 Minimum requirements for Teacher Induction Scheme profiles

-• 12 supporter/mentor meetings (one per week)
+• Professional discussions: 12 supporter meetings (1 per week)

 • Satisfactory